Micro-macro Parareal, from ODEs to SDEs and back again: Convergence theory of Micro-macro Parareal for linear multiscale ODEs

-In this section we derive an alternative convergence bound, which exploits the special structure of the linear multiscale ODE \eqref{multiscale_ODE}.
-This will reduce micro-macro Parareal to the application of classical Parareal for a scalar problem, and thus allows us to extend the convergence analysis in \cite{gander_analysis_2007}.
-In Appendix \ref{property_linear_multiscale_ODE} we prove a property about the linear multiscale ODE (see lemma \ref{lemma_property_multiscale_system}).
-The property gives an explicit formula for the upper-right entry in the matrix exponential $\mathcal A$ (see \eqref{definition_mathcal_A}).
-We proceed as follows.
+In this section, we derive an upper bound for $e_{\mathrm{max}}^{x,k}$, which exploits the special structure of the linear multiscale ODE \eqref{multiscale_ODE}.
+In this analysis, we first reformulate micro-macro Parareal for the multiscale ODE \eqref{multiscale_ODE} as classical Parareal for a scalar nonhomogeneous ODE.
+This allows us to extend the convergence analysis originally presented by \mycite{gander_analysis_2007}.
 First we provide a lemma on the convergence of the (autonomous) fast variable.